Dune – Interview with Kevin J. Anderson

 “If people sign up for my readers group at wordfire.com they’ll get a free collection of my Dan Shamble, Zombie P.I. stories, me reading an audio story of “The Percussor’s Tale” co-written with Neil Peart, and some other fun stuff.
 You can also keep up on various Dune projects with our newsletter at dunenovels.com.
 And I’ve got a lot of signed books, including a lot of Dune titles, at wordfireshop.com.“

-Kevin’s latest in the Dune saga, Duke of Caladan is currently on the best-seller lists (buy from Amazon for £12.99.)
-You can also buy Stake from Amazon for £12.99 or Wordfire (signed hardback) for $28.99, and Spine of the Dragon at Amazon for £12.79 or at Wordfire (signed) for $15 – $20.
+Kevin’s latest in the Dune saga, Duke of Caladan is currently on the best-seller lists.
+You can also buy his newest non-Dune books – Stake (see Wordfire for (signed hardback), and Spine of the Dragon (see Wordfire for signed).

 Great thanks to Kevin for taking the time to answer my questions.